Carew Tower

 History

+The tower's first commercial tenant was Edward J. Reardon of the Carney Cement Co., who opened his office on the 29th floor on October 1, 1930.[42]
 Department stores Mabley & Carew and H. & S. Pogue moved into the retail arcade shortly after the tower's opening, becoming the largest tenants in the arcade.
-Mabley & Carew would remain in the tower until 1960.[13][17]
-Emery's own Emery Industries was one of the earliest commercial tenants to move into the tower.[18]
-Major League Baseball commissioner Happy Chandler had an office in the tower due to its proximity to his home state of Kentucky, and National League president Warren Giles maintained an office in the building in the 1950s and 1960s.[19]
+Mabley & Carew left the tower in 1960, allowing H. & S. Pogue to expand into their section of the arcade.[14][15][46]
+Emery's own Emery Industries was one of the earliest commercial tenants to move into the tower, where it would remain until 1985.[47][48]
+By July 1931, the tower was over 70% occupied.[49]
+After Emery became president of the Charter Committee in 1935, the Committee moved its headquarters to the tower.[15]
+Major League Baseball commissioner Happy Chandler had an office in the tower due to its proximity to his home state of Kentucky, and National League president Warren Giles maintained an office in the building in the 1950s and 1960s.[50]

 The Carew Tower and Netherland Plaza were added to the National Register of Historic Places as a single entity on August 5, 1982.[70]
 In 1991, Netherland Plaza became a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.[43]
 The complex was designated a National Historic Landmark in 1994.
 The National Park Service referred to the complex as "one of the finest examples of skyscraper modernism in America" and "the most complete statement of the 1920s' Jazz Age".[15]

-In 1997, the tower was connected to Fountain Place via a section of the Cincinnati Skywalk, which was the last portion of the skywalk to be built.
+In 1997, the tower was connected to Fountain Place via a section of the skywalk, which was the last portion of the skywalk to be built.
 The Cincinnati Enquirer referred to it as "perhaps the most visible segment of the skywalk system".
 The skywalk connection was demolished in October 2020.
-Taking place amidst the wider dismantling of the skywalk system, the Carew Tower portion was specifically removed to facilitate 3CDC's renovation of a former Macy's department store that had previously occupied Fountain Place.[28]
+Taking place amidst the wider dismantling of the skywalk network, the Fountain Place portion was specifically removed to facilitate 3CDC's renovation of a former Macy's department store that had previously occupied Fountain Place.[96]

 Sale and residential conversion

 In August 2022, the tower sold for $18 million to New York-based developer Victrix Investments LLC, a corporate affiliate of Veles Partners.
-Veles dismissed their foreclosure suit on the day of the sale.
+Veles dismissed their foreclosure suit on the day of the sale.[1]
+Power would retain control of the hotel, with Victrix acquiring the office and retail space within the tower.[47]
+A new deed was filed for Carew Tower the day it was sold, which called for the tower's utilities to be separated from those of the Netherland Plaza.[114]
 Victrix announced plans to convert the tower into a primarily residential building.[1]
-Power would retain control of the hotel, with Victrix acquiring the office and retail space within the tower itself.[18]
-A new deed was filed for Carew Tower the day it was sold, which called for the tower's utilities to be separated from those of the Netherland Plaza.[31]
-The last corporate tenant to leave the building was law firm Wood, Herron, & Evans, which had been headquartered in the tower since November 1930 and was one of its first tenants.[18]
-The month after the sale, Victrix's CEO filed a lien against the Netherland Plaza for $5.1 million in unpaid expenses related to the Carew Tower's division into three condominiums in 2017.[31]
+The last corporate tenant to leave the building was law firm Wood, Herron, & Evans, which had been headquartered in the tower since November 1930 and was one of its first tenants.[47]
+The month after the sale, Victrix's CEO filed a lien against the Netherland Plaza for $5.1 million in unpaid expenses related to the Carew Tower's division into three condominiums in 2017.[114]

 A foreclosure suit was filed against Netherland Plaza LLC in November 2022.
 The suit stated that the hotel had been in default on a $77 million loan since 2021.
 The hotel was placed into receivership the same month, which was intended to protect the hotel's relationship with Hilton and help prepare for a potential foreclosure sale.[115][116]
 In November 2023, Magistrate Anita Berding of the Hamilton County Court of Common Pleas ruled against the hotel, determining that Power had defaulted on his loan and owed $84.9 million.
 Power was given three days after the ruling to pay back the owed funds, after which the hotel's lenders could choose to sell it at a sheriff's auction.[117]
 Court rulings in 2024 found that Power also owed $1 million to the city and $1.6 million to the county for unpaid lodging taxes.[118]